Discover the requirements, documents, procedures, rights, and duties of the D7 Visa for individuals with passive income.

 Pensions aren’t the only recognized source of passive income.
 Check out all the other ways you can live in Portugal without working here.
 Pretty soon, you’ll understand why retirees flock to this country and spend the rest of their lives near a stunning beach.

 Who can apply?
 What documents do you need to present?
 How much income do you need to prove for one individual?
 We’ll answer all these questions and much more.
-Keep reading to know what the procedure is and how you can qualify for the D7 Visa!
+Keep reading to learn the procedure and how you can qualify for the Portugal D7 Visa (Portugal Passive Income Visa)!

 What is the D7 Visa to Portugal?

-The D7 visa is intended for non-EU citizens who hold passive income.
+The D7 visa is intended for non-EU citizens who hold the minimum passive income requirements.

-This visa, also known as a Visa for pensioners, grants its holder permission to enter Portugal and to apply for the temporary Residence Permit.
+This visa, also known as a Visa for pensioners, grants its holder permission to enter Portugal and to apply for a Temporary Residence Permit.

 This is one of many residency types of visas to Portugal.